AmarjithTK/smartDots/README.md

     add check date and time getting removed D.T wlan0 in laptops remove redundant rofi launcher sxhkd keybinds and cleanup the sxhdrc

+    - add restriction on the wlan0 name of wifi connected on polybar
+    - add restriction on if wlan0 connected then eth0 automatically removed and try to just use wifi symbol, use chatgpt for this purpose

     - add dunst theme , in catpuccin
     - add dynamic or something better wallpapers
     - use mountain wallpaper if possible source.unsplash/mountain or something